-Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - all meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Setting performance objectives Monitoring implementation and performance of objectives Overseeing major capital expenditures, acquisitions and divestitures Monitoring and overseeing progress against goals and targets for addressing climate-related issues The board of directors is informed in a monthly meeting.
+Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - all meetings Reviewing and guiding annual budgets Overseeing major capital expenditures Reviewing and guiding strategy The board of directors is informed in a monthly meeting.
 CEO informs of all topics regarding strategy and management including sustainability.
-The monthly report presented to the board includes the following variables: • Supply chain operations, including raw material origin and climate impact • Production operations consumption of key resources (energy, water, materials) and scope 1+2+3 emissions • Internal and external logistics and scope 3 emissions • Circular economy indicators related to renewable material consumptions and This information is showed as an evolution of the past 12 months and compared to the objective defined for the year The sustainability and good governance commission meets 4 times a year and reviews the ESG strategy deployment.
+The monthly report presented to the board includes the following variables: • Supply chain operations, including raw material origin and climate impact

+Overseeing and guiding Production operations consumption of key

+the development of a resources (energy, water, materials) and scope

+transition plan 1+2+3 emissions

+Monitoring the Internal and external logistics and scope 3

+implementation of a emissions

+transition plan Circular economy indicators related to

+renewable material consumptions and

+This information is showed as an evolution of the

+past 12 months and compared to the objective

+defined for the year.

+The Sustainability and Good Governance

+Commission meets 4 times a year and reviews

+the ESG strategy deployment.